-Title I has provided funding for a Parent Involvement Coordinator.
+Title I has provided funding for a full-time Parent Involvement Coordinator.
 This position provides many services for school personnel as well as our school community.
-Our Parent Involvement Coordinator serves as a resource at parent trainings, teacher conferences, and whenever her services are needed at the school.
+Our Parent Involvement Coordinator is bilingual, so she serves as a translator at parent trainings, teacher conferences, and whenever her services are needed at the school.
 A complete analysis and breakdown of this position can be found in the AES Title I Plan.
-Classroom teachers are also responsible for numerous parent involvement activities which include PASS/SC Ready Review, Rocking Reading Night, Student Led Conferences and Multicultural Day.
+Classroom teachers are also responsible for numerous parent involvement activities which include PASS/SC Ready Review, Rocking Reading Night, and Multicultural Day.